 The offense of resisting a public officer is defined in Nevada Revised Statute section 199.280.
 The relevant statute defines the offense to include willfully resisting, delaying, or obstructing a public officer who is attempting to carry out any legal duty.
 Unless there is a specific exception under the law, any behavior in any case or circumstances in which a person tries to obstruct an officer lawfully fulfilling a legal duty could result in criminal charges under N.R.S.
 199.280.

-The penalties associated with conviction for resisting a public officer will vary depending upon the specific means by which the accused defendant attempted to restrict the public officer.
+The penalties associated with a conviction for resisting a public officer will vary depending upon the specific means by which the accused defendant attempted to restrict the public officer.
 For example, if a firearm has been used in the course of resistance against the public officer, this can result in the resister being charged with a Category C felony.
 Likewise, any person who attempts to interfere with the legal duties of a public officer by intentionally removing, attempting to remove, or taking a firearm from the person of the public officer can be charged with a Category C felony.

 If any other type of dangerous weapon besides a firearm is used to restrict, obstruct, or delay the law enforcement officer in carrying out his official duty or to take a firearm from the person or in the presence of the law enforcement official, this can result in charges of a Category D felony.